-The Title IX Coordinator evaluates requests for support services in light of the information available at the time of the request.
+The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures.
+The Title IX Coordinator evaluates requests for support services considering the information available at the time of the request.
 In some instances, additional information may be needed to sufficiently evaluate the request and provide reasonably available support services.
 If the requested support services cannot be granted, the Title IX Coordinator or designee will provide an explanation to the individual and can provide other services if those requested are not reasonably available.
 The College provides notice about support services only to those who need to know in order to make them effective.